jindrichmynarz/dissertation/parts/offline_evaluation.md

 - Compare effect sizes relative to the baseline?
 -->

-We used offline evaluation to filter matchmaking methods and configurations to those that were subsequently used in qualitative evaluation.
+We used offline evaluation to filter matchmaking methods and configurations to find the most promising ones.
 Since we test different matchmakers in the same context, this evaluation can be considered a trade-off analysis [@Wieringa2014, p.
 260], in which we balance the differences in the evaluated measures.

-### Ground truth
+## Ground truth

 We conducted offline evaluation using retrospective data about awarded public contracts.
+As we described previously in the [@sec:ground-truth], the ground truth poses several challenges and limitations that the matchmakers have to deal with.
 Matchmaking was tested on the task of predicting the awarded bidder.
 In our case, we treat contract awards as explicit positive user feedback.
 Thus, in terms of [@Beel2013], we use a "user-offline-dataset", since it contains implicit ratings inferred from contract awards.